cristianoliveira/aerospace-ipc/docs/MIGRATION-2-to-3.md

 Minimum version of the AeroSpace socket client required for compatibility

-AeroSpace 0.15.0 till 0.19.x use <=v0.2.1
+ - AeroSpace 0.15.0 till 0.19.x use <=v0.2.1
-AeroSpace 0.20.0 onwards use >=v0.3.0
+ - AeroSpace 0.20.0 onwards use >=v0.3.0

 This guide is for migrating from v2.x to v3.x of the Go client library.

+TIP: when migrating using an AI agent, ask them to follow this guide, in my experience it works very well :)

 ## Overview